RedisLabs/redislabs-docs/content/kubernetes/security/ldap.md

 In addition to plain LDAP protocol, Redis Enterprise Software also supports LDAPS and STARTTLS protocols for secure communication with the LDAP server.

-To enable one of these protocols, edit the `spec.protocol` field in the `RedisEnterpriseCluster` custom resource:
+To enable one of these protocols, edit the `spec.ldap.protocol` field in the `RedisEnterpriseCluster` custom resource:

 #### Enable `LDAPS`